 Strategy is a word when pronounced, the hearer picturizes a crouched person, alert and ready to attack at his enemy with focus, discipline and most importantly, with patience.
 In Business terms, Strategy could be understood as a plan to beat competitors.
 Add a prefix and it will define the respective term.
-Business Strategies is a business plan devised to beat competitors.
+Business Strategy is a business plan devised to beat competitors.

 It was developed back in 1980 by Michael Porter and it was classified under Generic Strategies.
 Porter is known for “Porters Hypothesis”, “Porters Five Forces” and “Porters Four Corner Model.”
 Porter wrote that the generic strategy, whichever the company chooses, reflects the choices made regarding both the type of competitive advantage and the scope.
 In other words, the choice of the company determines the type of advantage they gain over competitors.

-He classified them Types of Business Strategies – Cost leadership, differentiation, and Focus Strategies.
+He classified them Types of Business Strategy – Cost leadership, differentiation, and Focus Strategies.
 Now commonly known as Porter’s Generic Strategies, they are commonly used by many firms worldwide.
 Porter suggested that any business firm can use only one strategy at a time and using multiple strategies is not advisable and would lead to the ultimate failure of product or firm in the market.
 The Types of Business strategies being used will depend on goals – short and long, target market, industry and competition of the firm.
 The success of these strategies will obviously depend if the firm is able to draw above industry profit margin while being the market leader.

 1) Cost Leadership Strategies :